fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     container_name: hello-front-dev # This will name the container hello-front-dev
 ```

-With this configuration, _docker-compose up_ can run the application in development mode.
+With this configuration, _docker compose up_ can run the application in development mode.
 You don't even need Node installed to develop it!

 Installing new dependencies is a headache for a development setup like this.
 One of the better options is to install the new dependency **inside** the container.
 So instead of doing e.g. _npm install axios_, you have to do it in the running container e.g. _docker exec hello-front-dev npm install axios_, or add it to the package.json and run _docker build_ again.